 Myths and Misconceptions

 Great White Shark cage diving is very controversial around the world, and is banned in the United States.
 Mexico, Australia and South Africa, on the other hand, recognize its benefits by allowing visitors to enter the realm of this apex predator.
 The most obvious economic benefit is an increase in tourism revenue.

 More importantly, for the sharks, is when myths and misconceptions perpetuated by a sensationalist media and film industry are dispelled.
 Films like Jaws, and the cinematically deficient Deep Blue Sea, Open Water, 47 Meters Down, The Reef and The Shallows do not help invoke pity from the general public for these beautiful creatures.

 Chinese medicine prescribes shark fin as an aphrodisiac, and affluent Chinese palates pay top-dollar for shark fin soup.
 As a result, the shark fin industry is as lucrative as it is inhumane.
 Sharks are caught, their fins are cut off, and the fish are tossed back into the sea – often still alive.
 This is the result of human greed, vanity and gluttony.
-The for jaws and teeth further encourages a shark black market.
+The tourist demand for jaws and teeth further encourages a shark black market.

 Cage Diving Controversy